RoryQo/Research-Reproduction_Causal-Effect-of-Segregation-on-Poverty-Rates/README.md

 In the first stage, we regress segregation on the instrument(s) to check whether the instruments are significantly correlated with segregation.

+A one standard deviation increase in the RDI is associated with a 5 point (0.14 ∗ (0.357) = 0.049) increase in the segregation index.

 ## Assessing Instrument Strength